tryabby/abby/docs/integrations.md

 - Everything is typesafe (if the language / framework allows this)
 - There should be as few boilerplate as possible
 - The code should be documented and verbose
-- It should be so simple to use that you never need to open the docs after setting A/BBY up once
+- It should be so simple to use that you never need to open the docs after setting Abby up once

 ## Features